stefangabos/world_countries/README.md

 US,US-CO,Colorado,,state,
 ```

->   Note that english name of the subdivision is not available everywhere and also it is not duplicated if the original ISO 3166-2 name is already in english!
+>   Note that english name for subdivisions is not available for all and also that it is not duplicated if the original ISO 3166-2 name is already in english!

 ## License